“Why should I join SSR—after all, it costs money? What will I get from being an SSR member?”

 As a member, your registration fees to attend the national meeting will be reduced.
 The cost of a trainee membership is less than the difference between the annual SSR meeting’s registration fees for nonmembers and members.
 Only trainee members are eligible for travel awards to the annual meeting, provided they have submitted an abstract to the meeting.
 Regular members receive reduced publication charges for publishing in Biology of Reproduction.
 Membership also includes access to BOR online, where every issue of Biology of Reproduction is accessible 24 hours a day.

 Other member benefits are the Society’s newsletter, position announcements, and other newsworthy items.
-Members also have free access to video podcasts of select plenary speakers at SSR’s 2011 annual meeting.
+Members also have free access to video podcasts of select plenary speakers at SSR’s annual meetings.

 What is the cost of membership?